2php/LoveLiveFaceRecognition/README.md

 # LoveLiveFaceRecognition
-A simple demo of how to use caffe to train CNN on Windows
+A simple toy of how to use caffe to train CNN on Windows

 ## Usage